History: The Struggle for Liberty

 In Germany, everybody from the communists to the extreme nationalists—there aren’t exactly any Nazis at that time, but there are people on the extreme nationalist side—opposed the Treaty of Versailles.
 The Catholics, the socialists, the liberals, they were all against it.
 Nonetheless, it was implemented.
 The history of the Paris Peace Conference is of great interest, and it shows that time and time again, Wilson was surprised—he was astonished—that somehow his wartime allies seemed to be interested in acquisition of colonies and advantages over the defeated powers, rather than to welcome the new German democracy as a sister democracy.
 He was very hurt.
 In the middle of the conference, he got a stroke, had to go back to America, then recovered a bit, and came back.
 But, time and time again, when he tried to set himself up against some position of the French or the British, they threatened not to go along with his baby—his dream, his vision of the League of Nations—and that was enough to have him cave in.
 So, the peace treaties were signed with the defeated powers with one treaty in each of the great palaces in the vicinity of Paris.
 The most important one—the one with Germany—was signed at the most important palace, the Palace of Versailles.
 The treaty with Germany included Article 231, unprecedented in the history of peace treaties, whereby the Germans acknowledged, on behalf of themselves and their allies, the sole responsibility to having started the war.1 Until then, it hadn’t been considered really a very gentlemanly thing to do—once you had defeated and knocked down an opponent—to force them to grovel further and admit that he was the one that started everything.

 The most obvious thing about the new Europe is the creation of a series of successor states.
-There were successors in part to the old Tsarist empire, in part to Germany in the sense that a German section of Poland now became part of Great Poland, and mainly there were successors to the Austro-Hungarian Empire.
+There were successors in part to the old Tsarist Empire, in part to Germany in the sense that a German section of Poland now became part of Great Poland, and mainly there were successors to the Austro-Hungarian Empire.
 Winston Churchill, to give him credit, lamented the end of Austria-Hungary.
 He said it could have been reformed and it provided a home for all of the small peoples of central Europe to live together and to lend each other moral support and, if necessary, military support belonging to the same empire.
-Instead what you had were small peoples—the Czechs, the Slovaks, Austrians and Hungarians divided.
+Instead, what you had were small peoples—the Czechs, the Slovaks, Austrians and Hungarians divided.
 There was big Poland, it was still between Germany and Russia, and these small peoples in the interwar years and after the Second World War fell victim, for the most part, to Germany at first and then to Russia.
 By themselves, in other words, when Germany and Russia were interested in absorbing them, they simply couldn’t hold out.

 Self-Determination Denied to Ethnic Germans

 You can read in my essay about how some things particularly disturbed the Germans.2 This is true of many of the different parts of the Treaty of Versailles, but the Germans were disturbed most in regard to self-determination.
 The Polish Corridor did include many Germans, as did Upper Silesia.
 It would have been very difficult to cleanly divide off Germans from Poles there.
 However, there was a totally German territory called Danzig which is made by the treaty into a little country of its own—a free state under Polish control—the point of which was so Poland had a corridor to the sea.
 Poland needed a Baltic seaport they could depend on and that was Danzig.
 But, it was a totally German city and self-determination for the Germans apparently didn’t hold there.
-The more important cases of lack of self-determination for the Germans were in the Sudetenland, where there were about three and a half million Germans out of a total population of this new country, Czechoslovakia, of around 12 million.
+The more important cases of lack of self-determination for the Germans were in the Sudetenland, where there were about three and a half million Germans out of a total population of this new country, Czechoslovakia, of around twelve million.
 There were more Germans than Slovaks in Czechoslovakia.
 The Germans in the Sudetenland did not wish to be part of the Slavic state, which also included Hungarians and Lithuanians.
 The Germans did not want to be part of Czechoslovakia, but they were denied self-determination.

 Austria was prohibited from joining with Germany, although the Austrians said “What are we now?
 We’re some alpine provinces and a big city of Vienna.
 All the non-German territories are taken away.
 We want to be part of the Reich.”
 But, the treaties with Austria and the Treaty of Versailles with Germany prohibited that.
 In South Tyrol also, about a quarter of a million Germans were put under Italian control.
 These were blatant violations of the principle of self-determination.
 It seemed that virtually all Germans were divided between those who said “well, we have to live with it, we lost,” and those who said “we’re not going to live with it for very long.
 We’re going to change it as soon as we can.”